 Excellent picture book, with a fine narrative history of the Missabe Road, its predecessors, and their clients.
 I know this material fairly well, but Leopard managed to occasionally surprise me.

 Drawings of old mining–mostly railroad, actually–equipment.
 Really quite a wonderful thing.
 Seems to contain everything blue-print like they had around the office when it was compiled; a few of the pages really don’t fit.

 The entire nation had the Railroad Fever in 1869.
-Most newspapers in the collection routinely included notes and articles under that rubric, clearly because everyone recognized the symptoms.
 Michigan was nursing two outbreaks: Promoters were raising money to build a more direct line (an “air line”) between Detroit and Chicago which would roughly follow the route of the Chicago Road, and actual construction was occurring for a line connecting Jackson and Grand Rapids.
 Both remain interesting, for different reasons.